OpenSynapsis/libnfcap/README.md

-# libnfcap - Flow-oriented Network Capture C Library
+# libnxcap - Flow-oriented Network Capture C Library

-`libnfcap` is an innovative C library designed for capturing network traffic in a flow-oriented, minimalist format.
+`libnxcap` is an innovative C library designed for capturing network traffic in a flow-oriented, minimalist format.
 It is specifically tailored for network traffic intrusion detection and analysis, providing a unified and efficient way to handle network data.

 ## Key Features

 - **Minimalist Design**: Efficiently captures network traffic with a focus on flow-oriented data, reducing storage requirements and improving processing speed.
 - **Protocol Support**: Supports TCP and UDP over both IPv4 and IPv6 protocols, ensuring compatibility with a wide range of network configurations.
-- **Storage Efficiency**: Utilizes a storage-efficient format `.nfcap` based on Google's Protocol Buffers, significantly reducing the size of captured data.
+- **Storage Efficiency**: Utilizes a storage-efficient format `.nxcap` based on Google's Protocol Buffers, significantly reducing the size of captured data.
 - **Advanced Deduplication**: Includes mechanisms to identify and remove duplicate packets at the flow level, ensuring data quality and reducing storage needs.

 ## Building the Library

-To build `libnfcap`, ensure you have the following dependencies installed:
+To build `libnxcap`, ensure you have the following dependencies installed:

 - `cmake` (version 3.20 or higher)
 - `protoc` (Protocol Buffers compiler, tested with version 3.21.12)